pupil-labs/pl-recover-recording/README.md

 ##### Scene

-- scene reference video is created by muxing a pi recording audio track (41,000hz) with a neon video track
+- Scene reference video is created by muxing a pi recording audio track (41,000hz) with a neon video track

 ##### Sensor

-- sensor reference video is created by taking a regular Neon Sensor Module video
+- Sensor reference video is created by taking a regular Neon Sensor Module video